 - Board Members at all times must respect the confidentiality of any privileged information.

 - All matters of the Board during in-camera sessions and matters related to personnel must be held in strictest confidence.
-Directors may not relate such matters of the Board to anyone including immediate family members.
+Board Members may not relate such matters of the Board to anyone including immediate family members.

-- The duty of confidentiality continues indefinitely after a Director has left the Board.
+- The duty of confidentiality continues indefinitely after a Board Member has left the Board.

 - Confidentiality Agreements will be signed annually.